Tennessee Lady Volunteers volleyball

-The Tennessee Volunteers women's volleyball team represents the University of Tennessee located in Knoxville, Tennessee.
-The Volunteers (or "Vols") compete in Division I of the National Collegiate Athletics Association (NCAA) and the Southeastern Conference (SEC).
+The Tennessee Lady Volunteers volleyball team represents the University of Tennessee located in Knoxville, Tennessee.
+The Volunteers (or "Vols") compete in Division I of the National Collegiate Athletic Association (NCAA) and the Southeastern Conference (SEC).
 The Volunteers play their home matches in the Thompson–Boling Arena on the university's campus, and are currently led by 3rd-year head coach Eve Rackham.

 Along with all other UT women's sports teams, it used the nickname "Lady Volunteers" (or the short form "Lady Vols") until the 2015–16 school year, when the school dropped the "Lady" prefix from the nicknames of all women's teams except in basketball.
-In late 2017 the university reinstated the “Lady Volunteer” nickname for all women’s sports teams.
+In late 2017 the university reinstated the “Lady Volunteer” nickname for all women's sports teams.

 Program History

 Since the Volunteers have begun competing in the NCAA they have begun a successful trend of winning and have recently built a very sound program that competes for conference championships regularly.
 The Vols have managed to make the NCAA Volleyball Tournament and AIAW Tournament a total of 23 times and reached the semi-finals in the tournament in 2005.
 The Lady Vols are generally considered the 3rd best program in the SEC historically, behind Kentucky and Florida, as they have the 3rd most appearances in the NCAA Tournaments, and are tied with LSU for 3rd most conference championships (9).